karscottcodes/sweetDreamsLibrary/README.md

 [Sweet Dreams Library](https://codepen.io/karscottcodes/details/zYXdpyd "Sweet Dreams Library")

 ### The Idea
 Some evenings, my daughter has difficulty choosing which books to read before bed.
 This application randomly outputs two books from her library.
+It uses jQuery, HTML and CSS.

 ### Functional Priorities
 Proposed priorities for the MVP were: